Back to the HomePage.

 Running the Docker image

-Let us assume that you have Docker installed on your machine and want to solve a planning problem located on the $BENCHMARKS directory.
-You can run the satisficing LAMA configuration of the planner:
+We assume that Docker is installed on your machine.
+You want to solve a planning problem located on the $BENCHMARKS directory.
+You can run the same LAMA-first configuration as before:

-Note that this mounts the local directory $BENCHMARKS of your host machine under the container directory /benchmarks, which is the place where the containerized planner reads the problems from.
-The path stored in the $BENCHMARKS variable needs to be absolute.
+Note that this mounts the local directory $BENCHMARKS of your host machine under the container directory /benchmarks, which is the place where the containerized planner looks for the problem.
+The path stored in the $BENCHMARKS variable must be absolute.

 Using a Vagrant machine

 The current directory contains the Fast Downward Vagrantfile for the desired release, the PDDL files domain.pddl and problem.pddl for the planning task you want to solve.

 If you want to use the SoPlex and/or CPLEX LP solver within the planner, their installer files are present in the directory /path/to/lp/installers.
 As of Fast Downward 20.06, you will need CPLEX 12.9 (installer filename cplex_studio129.linux-x86-64.bin) and/or SoPlex 3.1.1 (filename soplex-3.1.1.tgz).